Billkyriaf/computer_architecture_2/README.md

 |     256 kB      | 1.547263 |         0.008178         |         0.000077         |       0.540433       |

-Increasing the size of the `L1 dcache` has no effect on `icache overall Miss Rate` as expected.
-The `CPI` reduces as the size of the cache increases as the `dcache overall Miss Rate` does too.
-The only disadvantage is that the `L2 overall Miss Rate` increases.
+Increasing the size of the `L1 dcache` has no effect on `L1 icache miss rate` as expected.
+The `CPI` reduces as the size of the cache increases as the `L1 dcache miss rate` does too.
+The only disadvantage is that the `L2 miss rate` increases.
 This is the case because although the overall misses for L2 cache remained the same the total accesses were drastically reduced because L1 was bigger.

 ### 3.1.2.
 L2 size